Safe use of metal turning lathes

 Risk

-Employees can be struck by chuck not securely held in the spindle.
+Employees can be struck by the chuck that is not securely held in the spindle.

 - Hazard: Mounting and removing heavy chucks and faceplates